schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drilling

-A doable mail machine operator packs a autobiographical allegory at a mailroom.
+A doable mail machine operator packs an autobiographical allegory at a mailroom.

 ## Unassuming Locality